Tobiazo/mixmaven/webapp/README.md

 3. Run the build `npm run preview`

 All in one command: `npm i && npm run build && npm run preview`

+### Run the webapp in eclipse che

+1. Create a `.env` file inside the webapp containing the following

+    - `VITE_CHE_LINK=<your-link>` (without the greater/lesser than signs) For instructions on how to find this link see [challenges.md](/docs/release-3/challenges.md)

+2. Follow the instructions for either development or production

 ---